Vieirismo/ToDoProject/README.md

 # ToDoProject
 A small task manager project.
-It's in its early stages.
+It's in the early stages.